o-romanova/Portfolio/README.md

 ![top 10 products by profit](SQL/top_10_products_profit.png)

-You can see the [SQL script](SQL/sql-queries_superstore-db.sql) for details.
+You can see the [SQL script](SQL/sql-queries_superstore-db.sql) for more details.

 ## DATA MODEL

-For creating a data model I used [SqlDBM](https://sqldbm.com).
+For creating the data model, I used [SqlDBM](https://sqldbm.com).
 ![Physical data model](data_model_superstoredb.png)

-See the script for creating the tables and inserting data [here](Portfolio/SQL/from_stg_to_dw_superstore.sql).
+Check the script for creating the tables and inserting data [here](SQL/from_stg_to_dw_superstore.sql).
 I connected AWS RDS to my PostgreSQL instance.

 ## TABLEAU
-See the interactive version [here](https://public.tableau.com/app/profile/olga.romanova7546/viz/Superstore-onemoretime/Dashboard1).
+View the interactive version [here](https://public.tableau.com/app/profile/olga.romanova7546/viz/Superstore-onemoretime/Dashboard1).
-The KPIs show data compared to the same month of the previous year.
-Profit dynamics chart displays both dots (current and previous year profit) depending on the selected month and year.
+The KPIs showcase data compared to the same month of the previous year.
+The profit dynamics chart displays both dots (representing current and previous year profit) depending on the selected month and year.

-My theory was that returns impact the profit a lot, this can be seen on the bottom charts.
+My hypothesis was that returns significantly impact the profit, this can be seen on the bottom charts.

 ![Tableau profit summary 1](dataviz/Tableau_superstore_summary_1.png)
 ![Tableau profit summary 2](dataviz/Tableau_superstore_summary_2.png)

 ## GOOGLE LOOKER STUDIO

-Pretty much the same questions answered with the help of [Google Looker Studio](https://lookerstudio.google.com/reporting/e2b934b3-b338-4fcb-81fd-2cd2e8ab776f)
+Essentially, the same questions were addressed using [Google Looker Studio](https://lookerstudio.google.com/reporting/e2b934b3-b338-4fcb-81fd-2cd2e8ab776f)

 ![Superstore dashboard in Looker studio 1](dataviz/Looker_superstore_dashboard_1.png)
 ![Superstore dashboard in Looker studio 2](dataviz/Looker_superstore_dashboard_2.png)

-Here, I came across a restriction/bug in Looker functionality with the chart 'Profit and sales dynamics'.
-When trying to change data granularity in blended data (I wanted to change the date aggregation from days to months), only the ticks in axis X change, the data stays the same by days (not by months).
-I used a workaround on the data source level: added the dimension 'year-month' in text format.
-It's not too pretty, but works nonetheless.
-Judging by what I found on the internet, this bug is known since 2021.
+Here, I encountered a restriction/bug in Looker functionality with the chart 'Profit and sales dynamics'.
+When attempting to change data granularity in blended data (switching from daily to monthly aggregation), only the ticks on the X-axis change, while the data remains unchanged by days (not by months).
+To overcome this, I used a workaround at the data source level, adding the dimension 'year-month' in text format.
+Although not ideal, it serves the purpose.
+According to what I found on the internet, this bug has been known since 2021.

-Also, there is no way to edit the format of the optional metric marker currently.
-So if this was a dashboard for production, I would go for two separate charts for sales and profit.
+Additionally, there is no way to edit the format of the optional metric marker currently.
+Thus, if it was a dashboard for production, I would opt for two separate charts for sales and profit.

 ## AMAZON QUICKSIGHT